nielsend/SRD129_IAV/README.md

 # **SRD129_IAV Project**

-This is the repository for scripts and data files pertaining to the research paper "Changes in the swine nasal microbiota following influenza A virus challenge in a longitudinal study".
+This is the repository for scripts and data files pertaining to the research paper "Resilience of swine nasal microbiota to influenza A virus challenge in a longitudinal study".

-R version 4.0.2 (2020-06-22) or R version 4.2.0 (2022-04-22) and accompanying packages were used to run the scripts.<br/>
+R version 4.1.2 and accompanying packages were used to run the scripts.<br/>
-Previous R version: 3.6.3 (2020-02-29)

 Fastq files are located in Bioproject PRJNA525911.

 ### Nomenclature
-IAV = influenza A virus aka Flu group
+IAV = influenza A virus (Flu group)

 ## **Table of contents**
 | Chapter | Description |